skypilot-org/skypilot/docs/source/examples/batch-inference.rst

     batch_inference(llm, DATA_PATH)

-For complete script, see `examples/batch_inference/inference.py <https://github.com/skypilot-org/skypilot/blob/main/examples/batch_inference/inference.py>`_ and you can run it with ``HF_TOKEN=<your-huggingface-token> python inference.py`` to test it on the dev machine.
+For complete script, see `examples/batch_inference/inference.py <https://github.com/skypilot-org/skypilot/blob/main/examples/batch_inference/inference.py>`__ and you can run it with ``HF_TOKEN=<your-huggingface-token> python inference.py`` to test it on the dev machine.

-After testing it on the dev machine, we can now compose a task yaml (`inference.yaml <https://github.com/skypilot-org/skypilot/blob/main/examples/batch_inference/inference.yaml>`) to run the inference on clouds.
+After testing it on the dev machine, we can now compose a new yaml (`inference.yaml <https://github.com/skypilot-org/skypilot/blob/main/examples/batch_inference/inference.yaml>`) to run the inference on clouds.

 .. code-block:: bash